AKASOLOMID/flask_email/readme.txt

 Table: recipient_email (email_id integer, to_address text, to_name text, to_type text, time text);

 First table is the email table.
 Id is the primary key.
 The second table stores all the recipients of one email The primary key for recipient_email table is email_id and to_address.
 As you can see two tables are one-to-many relationship.
 Email Id value is generated using sqlite3 auto-increment integer in the email table.
 Then it gets passed to recipient email table.
 Current Schema mainly supports data logging.
 The logging happens whenever application gets a http response from providers.
 In addition to the input data, the response message is stored to state column in email table.
 Db schema can be further developed to support attachments.

 Configuration

-Configuration file is in the src/emailservice directory, named config.py.
+There is a application level config file calld app_config.py.
+It has db location and debug flag. email_service configuration file is in the src/emailservice directory, named config.py.
 It is a list of python dict type keeping the configuration for service provider.
 Each configuration dict follows the naming standard <class_name>_config.
 Engine uses this name to find the corresponding class.

 Testing